Limerick Milk Market

 Superb photos of that time.
 Terrific faces.
 The view of the market from above is also excellent.
 Well done.
 I hope I can do as good.

-Hi Gerry, Remember your double page spread in the Limerick People newspaper of the Milk Market with editorial by Limerick poet John Liddy early 1980's...great memories!
-Dominic Taylor
+Remember your double page spread in the Limerick People newspaper of the Milk Market with editorial by Limerick poet John Liddy early 1980’s…great memories!

 You have taken me down memory lane, and as a photographer myself I really appreciate your work!
 Just for a few minuets I was a young girl again, waiting for my mother to come back from the Saturday market with shoes for me.
 GREAT WORK!!!!
 I took some photos last Autumn in the market, and yes it has changed so much, this time there were Smiles, not sad faces.....Once again FANTASTIC.
 THANK YOU!